FAANG/dcc-metadata/docs/faang_sample_metadata.md

 This document describes the specification for all sample metadata.
 You can find an overview of our metadata and archival plans in [the overview document](faang_metadata_overview.md).
 The [experiment](faang_experiment_metadata.md) and [analysis](faang_analysis_metadata.md) documents are also in this [git repo](https://github.com/FAANG/faang-metadata).

 In the sample context, we consider donor animals, tissue samples, primary cells or other biological material to be samples.
-All Samples must be registered in BioSamples (at EMBL-EBI).
-This resource is a peer of  BioSample (at NCBI), and they exchange data regularly.
-FAANG samples should be registered in BioSamples prior to data submission.
+All Samples must be registered in BioSamples at EMBL-EBI as this samples archive has the best support for related to and derived from sample relationships.
+The NCBI BioSample database is a peer of the EMBL-EBI BioSamples, and they exchange data regularly.
+FAANG samples should be registered in the EMBL-EBI BioSamples prior to data submission.
 This document describes the attributes which must be associated with any BioSamples submission.

 ##Sample metadata requirements